Versatile is the name of the game.

 Tender green onions add an array of choices and delights.

-Can you name an onion more versatile than an onion?
+Can you name a vegetable more versatile than an onion?